sveltejs/rfcs/text/0000-reactive-assignments.md

 ```

 **This is an abuse of syntax**, but no worse than Svelte's existing crime of abusing `export default`.
 As long as it is well-communicated, it is easy to understand.
 Using existing syntax, rather than inventing our own, allows us to take full advantage of existing tooling and editor support.

+> Ordinarily in JavaScript, `export` means that other consumers of this module can read the value.
+In a sense, that's true (as we'll learn in the [Component API](#component-api) section), but here it also allows the consumer of this module to *write* the value.
+That's why we say that we're exporting a *contract* rather than a *value*.

 To summarise, there are **3 simple rules** for understanding the code in a Svelte component's `<script>` block: